Legal Drafting: Legislation (LAW-849E-001)

 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check to determine if books are currently available for purchase online.

-Congressional Procedures and the Policy Process, 10th Edition, by Walter Oleszek, Elizabeth Rybicki, Mark Oleszek and Bill Heniff, Jr.
+Please purchase as soon as possible the following books: Congressional Procedures & the Policy Process, Eleventh Edition, by Walter Oleszek, Mark Oleszek, Elizabeth Rybicki, and Bill Heniff, Jr.; and Legislative Drafting-Step-By-Step, by Arthur Rynearson.

-Chapters 1 and 2 of Legislation and Regulation-Cases and Materials, Third Edition, by John Manning and Matthew Stephenson (posted on MyWCL)
+Copies of Chapters 1 and 2 of Legislation and Regulation-Cases and Materials, Third Edition, by John Manning and Matthew Stephenson will be posted on the website.
+Selected reading from those chapters will be posted on the course page.

 First Class Readings